Residents fear catastrophe if a biodigester is built over the Kineton nuclear ammunitions store after Oxford blast

-After Oxford blast residents fear catastrophe if a biodigester is built over the Kineton nuclear ammunitions store
+After Oxford blast, residents say they fear catastrophe if biodigester is built over Kineton nuclear ammunitions store

 and live on Freeview channel 276